xArm-Developer/xarm_ros/ReadMe.md

 &ensp;&ensp;You MUST follow **chapter 3** to install additional packages needed before any usage of xarm_ros packages.
 Otherwise, unexpected errors may occur.

-&ensp;&ensp;If developing with **Moveit**, it is highly recommended to use **DIRECT network connection** between controller box and your PC, and no intermediate switches or routers, or the communication latency may have a bad impact on trajectory execution.
+&ensp;&ensp;If developing with **Moveit**, it is highly recommended to use **DIRECT network cable connection** between controller box and your PC, and no intermediate switches or routers, or the communication latency may have a bad impact on trajectory execution.

 # Contents: